- Sorting: Comparator

-Each of the next lines contains a player's respective and , a string and an integer.
+Each of the next lines contains a player's and , a string and an integer.

 You are not responsible for printing any output to stdout.
-Locked stub code in Solution will create a Checker object, use it to sort the Player array, and print each sorted element.
+Locked stub code in Solution will instantiate a Checker object, use it to sort the Player array, and print each sorted element.